charlesm93/charlesm93.github.io/_pages/library.md

 * **Bayesian Data Analysis** by Andrew Gelman et al.

-Here are some  books with a mathematical treatment of statistics.
+Here are some  books with a mathematical and somewhat theoretical treatment of statistics.
+Beware that it is not always obvious how to bridge theory and application!

 * **Statistical Inference** by George Casella and Roger Berger.
 * **Theoretical Statistics** by Robert Keener. *Note: more advanced than the previous.
 PhD level.*

-Unfortunately, it is not always clear how to bridge the theory and the applications.